European Starling Control with Traps

 The Bait: Suet Recipe for Starlings

-I have found that homemade suet is much preferred to any of the prepackaged suet cakes for catching starlings and feeding our native birds.
+I have found that the best bait for trapping starlings is homemade suet.
+It is much preferred to any of the prepackaged suet cakes by suet eating birds.
 The pre-packaged cakes use a lot of filler seed, like millet, that suet eating birds don't even eat.
-The following recipe works great for attracting and catching starlings, and seems to be preferred by woodpeckers and other suet eating birds.
+This Homemade Suet Recipe works great for attracting and catching starlings, and is relished by woodpeckers and other suet eating birds.
+The ingredients include animal fat, peanut butter, quick oats, corn meal, and flour.
 I think peanut butter is the key ingredient.
-This recipe was published in the December 1994 issue of Wild Bird Magazine.

 Baited Funnel Trap